Strommingen/secVault/Sidequests/CTF/MSB_CERT-SE_CTF_2024.md

 Stream 57 had an html file where something was unauthorized.

 ### NTLM packet 10639 - 10640

+There are a lot of tries to authenticate traffic with NTLM.
+But the only one that was successful was packet 10639 indicated by packet 10640.
 #### From Challenge packet
 NTLM Server Challenge: fe26bf30955b64d7
 #### From Auth packet